| |

 Specifically, a guided tour with someone who knows what they’re talking about, which is exactly what you’re going to get with Walks of Italy.

-We did this Walks of Italy tour on this most recent trip to Rome, and we were blown away by the knowledge, richness, and detail that our guide – Dario – brought to the experience for us.
+We did this Walks of Italy tour on one of our most recent trips to Rome, and we were blown away by the knowledge, richness, and detail that our guide – Dario – brought to the experience for us.

 He busted all sorts of myths that we had fully believed to be true, and was able to weave together a cohesive story throughout the three hour tour that had us engaged the entire time.